Through The Fibro Fog

 Pesto is perfect for pesto pasta, as a spread for sandwiches or a dip with crudites or crackers.
 It can also be used as a topping for recipes such as my baked cod with pesto and my pesto chicken tray bake.

 Pesto is always popular here on the site!
-From pesto options such as my vegan pistachio pesto to ways to use them such as my coriander pesto pasta, they are such a favorite.
+From pesto options such as my vegan pistachio pesto, to ways to use them such as my red pepper pesto pasta, they are such a favorite.
 Some recent recipes to try out:

 • coriander pesto pasta in a light grey bowl with a fork next to a bunch of coriander and bowl of pumpkin seeds.